What is Parkinson’s Disease?

 Through the use of exercises and applications that promote and restore normal function and development, physical therapists and assistants at Saint Francis Medical Center help patients overcome injuries and other physically debilitating conditions.

 Saint Francis Medical Center’s recreational therapy caregivers work with patients to improve skills and provide information needed to ensure successful adjustment into their home or community environment.

 Social workers at Saint Francis Medical Center meet with the family members of patients to counsel them in regard to lifestyle changes and connect them to community resources to meet patients’ needs.

 Saint Francis Medical Center provides speech evaluations and assessments of language and swallowing, as well as all areas of speech pathology.
 After an initial assessment is completed, a plan of care is established with input from the patient’s family.

 In conjunction with the Neurosciences Institute, Saint Francis Medical Center offers patients and their family members access to various support groups related to a variety of neurological conditions and diseases that allow individuals to share feelings and concerns with one another in a safe, nonthreatening environment.
-To reach the Parkinson’s disease support group, call 573–331-5871.
+For more information, please visit our support groups page.